-Our aim is to provide the tools, information and guidance to help connect jobseekers to employers in a way that helps everyone to reach their future potential.
-With the number of employed disabled people increasing by 1.34 million from 2013 to 2019, we are supporting the continued growth of the number of individuals with disabilities in accessible work.
+Our aim is to provide the tools, information and guidance to help connect jobseekers to employers.
+With the number of employed disabled people increasing by 1.34 million from 2013 to 2019, we are supporting the continued growth of disabled people in accessible work.

-We can achieve this by breaking down the barriers relating to disability employment.
 There are tens of thousands of people with health conditions, long-term illnesses and disabilities who want to work, but are prevented from reaching their potential due to employer misconceptions around accessibility.

 We want to make looking for an accessible job as easy and stress-free as possible.
 Our guide for disabled people provides all essential information relating to the world of employment.

 As an employer, it is important to acknowledge the benefits that employing a disabled person can bring.
-Alongside the good in providing an opportunity to someone who may have previously been wrongfully overlooked, disabled people can provide your business with enhanced skills, increased diversity and knowledge to help your products or services be as accessible as possible.
+Alongside the value of providing an opportunity to someone who may have previously been wrongfully overlooked, disabled people can provide your business with enhanced skills, increased diversity and knowledge to help your products or services be as accessible as possible.
 This is why we are dedicated to providing support and information to employers about all aspects relating to employing a disabled person, including funding, local assistance and more.